alba1735/tRNAgraph/docs/testSuite.md

 # tRNAgraph Test Suite

 This document outlines the automated test suite for the tRNAgraph project.
-The test suite, implemented in `toolsTestSuite.py`, is designed to validate the functionality of the entire tRNAgraph pipeline, from data acquisition to read mapping.
-It is based on the original tRAX tutorial notebook but has been integrated directly into the package to ensure legacy feature support and regression testing.
+The suite validates the functionality of the entire pipeline, from raw data acquisition to high-dimensional visualization.
+It is designed to ensure reproducibility and regression testing by running a complete "end-to-end" workflow.

 ## Overview

-The test suite automates the following steps:
+The test suite automates the following workflow:

-1. **Metadata Retrieval**: Downloads experiment metadata from SRA.
+1.  **Metadata Retrieval**: Downloads and filters experiment metadata from SRA.
-2. **Data Acquisition**: Downloads FASTQ files for specific accessions.
+2.  **Data Acquisition**: Downloads FASTQ files and subsamples them for speed.
-3. **Reference Preparation**: Downloads and prepares tRNA sequences and the reference genome (Vibrio cholerae).
+3.  **Reference Preparation**: Fetches _Vibrio cholerae_ genome/annotations and prepares tRNA sequences.
-4. **Preprocessing**: Trims adapters from raw reads.
+4.  **Preprocessing**: Trims adapters, builds the database, and maps reads.
-5. **Database Creation**: Builds a Bowtie2 index for the tRNA database.
+5.  **Database Construction**: compiles mapping results into an AnnData object.
-6. **Alignment**: Maps reads to the generated database.
+6.  **Analysis & Visualization**: Performs clustering and generates a full suite of graphs.

 ## Usage

-The test suite is typically invoked via the `trnagraph.py` CLI.
+Invoke the test suite via the CLI:

 ```bash
 python trnagraph.py tools test [options]